Convergence of the Deep BSDE Method for Coupled FBSDEs: Introduction

-A recently developed algorithm, called the deep BSDE method~\cite{han2018solving,weinan2017deep,beck2017machine}, has shown astonishing power in solving general high-dimensional FBSDEs and parabolic PDEs.
+A recently developed algorithm, called the deep BSDE method~\cite{han2018solving,weinan2017deep}, has shown astonishing power in solving general high-dimensional FBSDEs and parabolic PDEs~\cite{beck2017machine,han2019deep,han2020solving}.
 In contrast to conventional methods, the deep BSDE method employs neural networks to approximate unknown gradients and reformulates the original equation-solving problem into a stochastic optimization problem.
-Thanks to the universal approximation capability and parsimonious parameterization of neural networks, in practice the objective function can be effectively optimized in high-dimensional cases and the function values of interests are obtained quite accurately.
+Thanks to the universal approximation capability and parsimonious parameterization of neural networks, in practice the objective function can be effectively optimized in high-dimensional cases, and the function values of interests are obtained quite accurately.

 The deep BSDE method was initially proposed for decoupled FBSDEs.
-In this article, we extend the method to deal with coupled FBSDEs and a wider class of quasilinear parabolic PDEs.
-Furthermore, we present an error analysis of the proposed scheme, including the decoupled FBSDEs as a special case.
+In this paper, we extend the method to deal with coupled FBSDEs and a broader class of quasilinear parabolic PDEs.
+Furthermore, we present an error analysis of the proposed scheme, including decoupled FBSDEs as a special case.
 Our theoretical result consists of two theorems.
-The first one, Theorem~\ref{thm:main1}, provides a posteriori error estimation of the deep BSDE method.
+Theorem~\ref{thm:main1} provides a posteriori error estimation of the deep BSDE method.
 As long as the objective function is optimized to be close to zero under fine time discretization, the approximate solution is close to the true solution.
-In other words, in practice, the accuracy of the numerical solution is effectively indicated by the value of objective function.
-The second one, Theorem~\ref{thm:main2}, shows that such a situation is attainable, by relating the infimum of the objective function to the expression ability of neural networks.
-As an implication of the universal approximation property, there exist neural networks with suitable parameters such that the obtained numerical solution is approximately accurate.
+In other words, in practice, the accuracy of the numerical solution is effectively indicated by the value of the objective function.
+Theorem~\ref{thm:main2} shows that such a situation is attainable, by relating the infimum of the objective function to the expression ability of neural networks.
+As an implication of the universal approximation property (in the $L^2$ sense), there exist neural networks with suitable parameters such that the obtained numerical solution is approximately accurate.
 To the best of our knowledge, this is the first theoretical result of the deep BSDE method for solving FBSDEs and parabolic PDEs.
 Although our numerical algorithm is based on neural networks, the theoretical result provided here is equally applicable to the algorithms based on other forms of function approximations.